In races to run elections, candidates are backed by key 2020 deniers - The Boston Globe

 Advertisement

-The information being tossed out under the guise of election reform, particularly the machine manipulation of votes, threatens to corrode Americans’ trust in democracy, said John Merrill, the Republican secretary of state in Alabama.
-“What you do is you encourage people not to have confidence in the elections process, and people lose faith.”

-In private weekly calls that stretch on for hours Friday mornings, the candidates discuss policies and campaign strategy, at times joined by fringe figures who have pushed ploys to keep Trump in power.
-In 11 states, the group has sponsored public forums where prominent activists unspool intricate conspiracy theories about voting machines and issue dark warnings about forces they claim are manipulating the system.
-Democrats, communists, establishment Republicans and Mark Zuckerberg, the Facebook mogul, all feature prominently, as does billionaire George Soros, who has long been at the center of right-wing, often antisemitic tropes.

-“These are evil, evil people,” Tina Peters, a county clerk and candidate in Colorado, said at a recent forum, speaking of the people she believes are working against her.
-She described her opposition as Zuckerberg and Soros “in woman form” and compared herself to David slaying Goliath.
-“I needed to run with my sword right into the belly of the beast and split it open.”
+“These are evil, evil people,” said Tina Peters, a county clerk and candidate in Colorado, at a recent forum, speaking of the people she believes are working against her.

 Secretary of state races were once sleepy affairs, dominated by politicians who sought to demonstrate their bureaucratic competence rather than fierce partisan loyalty.
 But Trump’s attempt to overturn the results — including his failed attempt to pressure Brad Raffensperger, Georgia’s secretary of state, to “find” votes to reverse his loss — has thrust the office’s power into the spotlight.